aalto-ics-kepaco/comboKR2.0/README.md

 ## System requirements

 The code is developed with python 3.9.
 The main dependencies are the RLScore (https://github.com/aatapa/RLScore) and synergy (https://github.com/djwooten/synergy) packages.
-From these, the versions 0.8.2a (RLScore) and 0.5.1 (synergy) have been used. **Note**: synergy package is not backwards compatible!
+From these, the versions 0.8.2a (RLScore) and 0.5.1 (synergy) have been used.

+**Note:**
+- Synergy package is not backwards compatible!
 Newer versions than 0.5.1 currently exist, but using those will result in errors.
-The RLScore package (0.8.2a0) is not available in PyPI!
+- The RLScore package (0.8.2a0) is not available in PyPI!

 The main algorithm in scalable_comboKR.py has been run with numpy 1.23.5, and scikit-learn 1.0.2.
 The demo depends additionally on some other usual python packages, such as scipy and matplotlib.